 But is it possible to do too many long runs, even at an easy pace?
 Dudley’s well known study of rats training on a wheel for various durations and intensities, demonstrated that aerobic capacity increases with increasing duration of running, but only up to a certain limit, that depends on intensity.
 The duration for optimal gain was greatest at low intensities, at paces where most of the work is done by slow twitch fibres.
 But even at low intensity, there was no additional gain in aerobic capacity beyond about 90 minutes of training.
 The physiology of muscle fibres in humans is quite similar to rats, though proportions of fibre types differ both within and between species.
 Nonetheless, despite probable small differences, it is unlikely in either rats or man, that training beyond around 90 minutes will produce further improvement in aerobic capacity.
 There might of course be other benefits, including conditioning of connective tissues and improving the balance between consumption of fat and glucose.
 But could there be penalties?

 For several years the debate between cross-fit enthusiasts and endurance runners has focussed on the potentially harmful effects of cortisol.
 In the short term, increase in cortisol mobilizes the body’s resources to deal with stress.
-In particular, it mobilizes glucose to fuel muscle contraction and limits inflammation.
-However sustained increase in cortisol has a range of harmful effects, including destruction of muscle and weakening of immune defences.
+In particular, it mobilizes glucose to fuel brain and muscle; and limits inflammation.
+It should be noted that the brain is the higher priority; although blood glucose levels are increased, cortisol inhibits access to the glut4 transporter molecules in muscle cell membranes that transport glucose into the muscle, thereby ensuring preferential supply to the brain.
+But perhaps more importantly for the rpesent discussion, sustained increase in cortisol has a range of harmful effects, including destruction of muscle and weakening of immune defences.
 Cortisol rises steadily during long duration exercise.
 Typically the level increases to around 220% of normal levels during a marathon.
 The crucial issue is: how long is this increase sustained?
 In a fit person, the level returns near to baseline within a few hours.
 However, in the presence of other stresses, it can remain appreciably elevated for several days.
 Until recently, the debate between cross-fitters and endurance runners has remained stalemated over the issue of whether or not typical endurance training programs produce a significant sustained increase in cortisol.

 However in 2012, Skoluda and colleagues published the results of a thought-provoking study.
 They measured cortisol levels in hair samples in athletes.
 Levels of cortisol in hair, unlike levels in blood or saliva, provide a good index of sustained levels.
 They found that in a sample of 304 endurance athletes, fairly representative of committed recreational runners, levels of cortisol, in hair were almost 50 % greater than in a reasonably well matched control group.
 Furthermore the magnitude of the increase was greater in those with greater weekly training volume.
 The increase was greater in marathon runners than in half marathoners, though both groups had values that were significantly increased compared with controls.
 Typically a training volume of 70 Km/week (a little lower than my average of 74 Km/week) was associated with a 1.8 fold increase in sustained level of cortisol.
 The health consequences of an increase of this magnitude are unclear though such an increase might plausibly result in greater risk of upper respiratory tract infections and even perhaps add to the risk of atherosclerosis and myocardial infarction.
 There is evidence for increase in atherosclerosis among male multi-marathoners, as I have discussed previously.
 Furthermore, the elevated cortisol levels might inhibit protein synthesis in muscles and limit any gain in strength.